 The EMC provides face-to-face and online support for teaching and student learning through the integration and use of instructional technology.
-In addition to the support of DE students, the EMC operates facilities and equipment for Digital Media and TV Pro students.
+In addition to the support of DE students, the EMC facilitates the use of instructional technology for faculty and staff and provides equipment checkout services for the Digital Media program.